Connor-Sebastian-S/cautious-octo-happiness/README.md

 Temporary ReadMe until I can be bothered to write a proper one.

+This thing uses the U-Net architecture for each of the stages in its pipeline.
+U-Net is a convolutional neural network (CNN) developed for the purposes of biomedical image segmentation.
+Characterised by its "U"-shaped network architecture, U-Net has demonstrated itself as the state-of-the-art convolutional neural network for biomedical imaging applications.
+U-Nets' "U" shaped architecture is such that successive convolutional layers are progressively down-sampled in the contraction path, where spatial information is reduced and feature information is increased, whereas the expansive path combines both this feature and spatial information - each convolution is followed by a rectified linear unit (ReLU) and a max pooling operation.

 If you wish to setup an environment to run this application I recommend installing Anaconda, and then importing the PhD_env.yml file as a new environment.

 Once that is done the application should be capable of running.